DUNE/p3s/documents/src/JOB.md

 foo -i $MYFILE
 ```

+In this example, the binary executable _foo_ will read input data from the file whose name is stored
-The name of the environment variable does not matter as long as it is consistent with what's in the JSON
+in the environment variable *MYFILE*.
+The name of this environment variable does not matter as long as
-file such as shown above.
+it is consistent with what's in the JSON file such as shown above.

-## Hello World
+## "Hello, World!"

-For example, let's create a simple test job, and for that we'll need the payload script - which can
+Let's create a simple test job.
+For that we'll need the payload script - which can
-be named anything but to correlate with the example above let's call it "my_executable.sh".
+be named anything but to correlate with the JSON example above let's call it "my_executable.sh".

 ```
 #!/bin/bash